-The subject matter in this communication is provided with the understanding that Principal[®] is not rendering legal, accounting, or tax advice.
+The subject matter in this communication is provided with the understanding that Principal® is not rendering legal, accounting, or tax advice.
 You should consult with appropriate counsel or other advisors on all matters pertaining to legal, tax, or accounting obligations and requirements.

-Insurance products issued by Principal National Life Insurance Co. (except in NY) and Principal Life Insurance Company[®].
-Plan administrative services provided through Principal Life.
-Principal Funds, Inc. is distributed by Principal Funds Distributor, Inc. Securities offered through Principal Securities, Inc., member SIPC and/or independent broker/dealers.
-Referenced companies are members of the Principal Financial Group[®], Des Moines, IA 50392.
+Insurance products issued by Principal National Life Insurance Co. (except in NY) and Principal Life Insurance Company®.
+Plan administrative services provided by Principal Life.
+Principal Funds, Inc. is distributed by Principal Funds Distributor, Inc. Securities offered through Principal Securities, Inc., member SIPC, and/or independent broker/dealers.
+Referenced companies are members of the Principal Financial.